GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

   for upload-pack and receive-pack tasks.
 Quotas for any other commands defined in a project-specific section will be ignored.

-The `softMaxStartPerUserForQueue` setting defines a soft maximum number of threads per user that should be started for a specific task and queue combination.
-Unlike the `maxStartPerUserForTaskForQueue`, a softMax will allow a user to start more tasks if the server has more than one idle thread.
-This helps maintain a high level of interactive responsiveness without dedicating too many threads which would likely stay idle when using a small `maxStartPerUserForTaskForQueue` setting.
-This setting helps to maintain a good balance between bulk throughput and low latency for interactive operations.
-This setting is recommended to help protect the server against users (and automation systems) which may be running the repo tool with high sync (-j) counts.
+The `softMaxStartPerUserForQueue` setting applies a per-user soft maximum on a queue (any task type).
+Unlike `maxStartPerUserForTaskForQueue`, extra tasks from that user may still start while an idle thread would remain.

 Example:

 ```
  [quota "*"]
-   softMaxStartPerUserForQueue = 3 SSH-Interavtive-Users
+   softMaxStartPerUserForQueue = 3 SSH-Interactive-Worker
 ```

-This config make sures that as soon as a specific user has 3 tasks running, it ensures that there is still at least one idle thread remaining after the task is started.
+Once a user has 3 tasks running, further tasks from that user start only while at least one idle thread would remain.

 Publication Schedule
 --------------------